luxonis/depthai-experiments/gen2-spi/spatial-location-calculator/README.md

 3. The SPIOut Node receives parsed results from SpatialLocationCalculator and sends them to the ESP32 via SPI.
 4. Expected output: average depth of ROI + initial config for it (ROI, lower, upper threshold)

-### Limitations:
-1. Stereo LR-check/subpixel modes are not supported for now due to a BUG in stereo node.
-The examples will be updated once the BUG is fixed.

 ### On the ESP32:
 The ESP32 is running a custom protocol to communicate over SPI with the DepthAI.
 This protocol is hidden behind a simple API that lives in components/depthai-spi-api.